MartinPersson/HOTlab/README.md

 delayed.

 Currently this component is for profiling purpose only.
 Performance-wise, hologram is input invariant.
-Current illixr and monado do not support depth buffer from user application.
+Current ILLIXR and monado do not support depth buffer from user application.
 Algorithms to calculate depth spots from depth buffer is also missing.

 This component uses the logger to record its runtime.